By: Nancy Schatz Alton of Your Teen Magazine

 What Determines the Right Number of AP Classes?

 “Students should want to challenge themselves, but they also need to think about balance.
 The admissions process takes many factors into consideration and AP classes are just one part of that puzzle,” says Levitt.
-She notes that College Board President David Coleman has warned against piling on too many AP classes for the sole purpose of entering college.
+She notes that College Board CEO David Coleman has warned against piling on too many AP classes for the sole purpose of entering college/university.

 Levitt seconds this idea, encouraging students to take an AP class because they are truly interested in the content of the course, not just to enhance their transcript.

 “You want your child to be in a situation where they feel comfortable and confident while also feeling challenged,” says Levitt.
 “Students need to be challenged enough to learn, but not so challenged that they’re overwhelmed.
 If the AP class is above their level of ability or they aren’t passionate about the subject matter, the class might not be a good fit.”